-The diversity of alterations in chromatin structure is preferentially originated from varied acetylation and/or deacetylation levels of one or more of the particular Lys residues at N-terminal tail of histone H3 [Chap.
-5], which are cooperatively caused by proper member of HATs and proper member of HDACs in the protean 4C machinery.
-These successive epigenetic modifications with acetyl group of particular Lys residues, such as K9/H3 and K27/H3 (and also K14/H3, K18/H3 and K23/H3), result in irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions for the above-mentioned targeted genes.
-By contrast, this protean 4C machinery should not be able to change chromatin structure surrounding open reading frames (coding regions) of these targeted genes so much.
-As a result, the proximal 5'-upstream chromatin region possessing hyper-acetylation levels of one or more of the particular Lys residues is loose (open) form based on no binding ability of histone H3 to DNA, and that possessing hypo-acetylation levels of one or more of the particular Lys residues is tight (closed) form based on binding ability of histone H3 to DNA (Figs. 7-17 and 7-21).
-Thus, as the need arises, transcription factor complex (TFC) machinery, which consists of RNA polymerase, proper transcription factors, particular member of HATs, particular member of HDACs and other factors (Fig. 7-21), is able to bind to promoter regions (or elements) within loose (but not tight) form of chromatin structure surrounding proximal 5'-upstream regions of the targeted (but not untargeted) genes, which have become latently active (but not inactive) state, followed by initiation of their transcriptions.
-Consequently, individual clones of HDAC2(-/-) mutants exhibit flexible, elastic and pluri-potent ability for gain of new cell function to diminish increased gene expressions of IgM H- and L-chains in distinct manners, i.e., increases and/or decreases in transcriptions of Pax5, Aiolos, EBF1 and OBF1 genes through irreversible creation of distinct chromatin structure plasticity with epigenetic modifications during continuous cultivation, even though they are completely the same cell type having the same genotype and are also established cell line (Fig. 7-21) [54, Chaps.
+The diversity of alterations in the chromatin structure is preferentially attributed to varied acetylation and deacetylation levels of one or more of the specific Lys residues at N-terminal tail of histone H3 [Chap.
+5], which are cooperatively caused by a proper member of each of HATs and HDACs in the protean 4C machinery.
+These successive epigenetic modifications with acetyl group of the specific Lys residues, such as K9/H3 and K27/H3 (and also K14/H3, K18/H3 and K23/H3), induce irreversible creation of the chromatin structure plasticity surrounding the proximal 5'-upstream regions of the above-mentioned target genes.
+By contrast, probably, the protean 4C machinery can not change the chromatin structure surrounding ORF regions (coding regions) of these target genes by much.
+As a result, the proximal 5'-upstream chromatin region possessing hyper-acetylation levels of one or more of the specific Lys residues is in the loose (open) form based on no binding ability of histone H3 to DNA, and that possessing hypo-acetylation levels of one or more of the specific Lys residues is in the tight (closed) form based on the binding ability of histone H3 to DNA (Figs. 7-17 and 7-21).
+Thus, as the need arises, transcription factor complex (TFC) machinery, which consists of RNA polymerase, proper transcription factors, certain members of HATs and HDACs, and other factors (Fig. 7-21), is able to bind to promoter regions (or elements) within the loose (but not tight) form of the chromatin structure surrounding proximal 5'-upstream regions of the target (but not un-target) genes (i.e., Pax5, Aiolos, EBF1 and OBF1 genes), which have become latently active (but not inactive) state, followed by initiation of their gene expressions.
+Consequently, individual clones of HDAC2(-/-) mutants exhibit flexible, elastic and pluri-potent ability for gaining un-programmed and new cell function to diminish increased gene expressions of IgM H- and L-chains in distinct ways, i.e., increases and/or decreases in gene expressions of Pax5, Aiolos, EBF1 and OBF1 by means of irreversible creation of the distinct chromatin structure plasticity with epigenetic modifications during continuous cultivation, even though they are completely the same cell type having the same genotype and are also established cell line (Fig. 7-21) [54, Chaps.
 2, 4, 5 and 6].

-We expanded the above-mentioned hypothesis on the diminution of excessively accumulated IgM Hand L-chains in HDAC2(-/-) mutants to a universal hypothetic concept (principle) for gain of new cell function through irreversible creation of distinct chromatin structure plasticity with epigenetic modifications in higher eukaryotic cells via a lot of generations (cell divisions) [Chap.
+We expanded the above-mentioned hypothetic way on the diminution of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic way (principle) for gaining un-programmed and new cell functions by means of irreversible creation of the distinct chromatin structure plasticity of specific transcription factor, chromatin-modifying enzyme, and related factor and enzyme genes with epigenetic modifications in higher eukaryotic cells through various generations (cell divisions) [Chap.
 6].
-When higher eukaryotic somatic cells firstly in their life encounter with the change in intra- and/or extra-cellular environment, in order to adapt for or eliminate it (if uncomfortable), they have gradually come to gain new cell function via a lot of generations.
-Namely, the somatic cells have acquired the ability to adapt themselves to newly encountered environment change and/or to eliminate the painful environment change.
+When somatic cells of higher eukaryotes firstly encounter an intra- and/or extra-cellular environment change in their lives, in order to adapt to or eliminate the change (if abnormal and/or uncomfortable), they gradually gain un-programmed and new cell functions through various generations.
+Namely, the somatic cells of higher eukaryotes acquire the ability to adapt themselves to a newly encountered environment change and/or to eliminate the abnormal and/or painful environment change.